tropy/docs/beginning/metadata.md

 _Location_ is the location from which a letter was sent.

 To effectively organize sources, use a controlled vocabulary.
-The [Library of Congress Name Authorities](http://authorities.loc.gov/help/name-auth.htm), [Getty Thesaurus of Geographic Names](http://www.getty.edu/research/tools/vocabularies/tgn/), and[GeoNames](http://www.geonames.org/)are good resources.
+The [Library of Congress Name Authorities](http://authorities.loc.gov/help/name-auth.htm), [Getty Thesaurus of Geographic Names](http://www.getty.edu/research/tools/vocabularies/tgn/), and [GeoNames](http://www.geonames.org/) are good resources.
 _Property used_: purl.org/dc/elements/1.1/coverage
-Label: This template replaces _coverage_ with the more specific term _location_ to reflect the specific form of the documents to which it will be applied. \(The Dublin Core element coverage can refer to spatial or temporal features of a source.\)
+_Label_: This template replaces _coverage_ with the more specific term _location_ to reflect the specific form of the documents to which it will be applied. \(The Dublin Core element coverage can refer to spatial or temporal features of a source.\)

-### **Tags**
+## **Tags**

 A tag is a freely chosen keyword or phrase; it can be as idiosyncratic as you want.
 It can refer to any feature of a source, rather than a specific category, as in the structured metadata of a Tropy template.
 You can add as many tags as you want to an item.